SoulFireMage/time-logging-system/README.md

 A modern, responsive web application for managing tasks and tracking time.
 Built with Node.js, Express, SQLite, and EJS.

+## This is a learning exercise in using Cline (with Claude 3.5 Sonnet) to do all the coding.
+Human input was limited to prompting and course correcting (eg in the VS Code terminal environment reminding the AI that && doesn't work etc)

 ## Features

 - User Authentication (Register/Login/Logout)